Book Your Stay

 Ventura County Coast blooms with the natural wonders of the season: brightly colored flowers, ripe fruit and crisp vegetables.
-Everything in the destination seems to come alive even bolder and bigger!
-Our local bars and restaurants savor this time of year, offering creative and super fresh farm-to-table seasonal cocktails, brews and dishes that celebrate the bounty of the region.
-Springtime activities are in full swing with plenty of outdoor activities, from tours at area gardens and farms to visiting city parks, nature preserves and the national park in our own backyard for bird watching, whale watching and more.
-Whether you’re a solo traveler or on a trip with the whole family, pack your bags and head this way for a few days of fresh air, adventure and lots of sunshine!
+Delectable produce is being harvested at local farms—from sweet, juicy berries and tender greens to artichokes, asparagus and spring peas.
+Local bars and restaurants serve up creative and super fresh farm-to-table seasonal cocktails, brews and dishes that celebrate this spectacular bounty.
+Beyond what’s growing and cooking, outdoor activities are in full swing.
+It’s the ideal time to get on the golf greens, explore the Channel Islands, sink your toes in the sand, visit area gardens and hike through serene nature preserves.
+Whether you’re a solo traveler or embarking upon a trip with the whole family, it’s time to pack your bags (including flip-flops and swimsuits!) and head our way for a few days of fresh air, adventure and lots of sunshine!

 4 Days, 40 Miles